Skip to main content

 Program Requirements

-The LEAP program requires 15 credit hours.
+The LEAP program requires 15 credit hours of professional studies coursework.
 Students must maintain a minimum 2.75 GPA in all coursework.
 (If the courses are to be applied toward a graduate certificate or master’s degree, a 3.0 GPA is required.)
 Only courses in which you earn a grade of “C” or higher can be counted toward licensure requirements.

 All LEAP students are assigned an advisor.
 The advisor will assist you in selecting courses and determining the appropriate course load.